spectralDNS/shenfun/docs/source/gettingstarted.rst

 	* :func:`.project`
 	* :func:`.Basis`

 A good place to get started is by creating a :func:`.Basis`.
-There are five families of
+There are six families of
 bases: Fourier, Chebyshev, Legendre, Laguerre, Hermite and Jacobi.
 All bases are defined on a one-dimensional domain, with their own basis functions and quadrature points.
 For example, we have